bbenchoff/bbenchoff.github.io/pages/Citicar.md

 The car was bought [off of Craigslist](/images/Car/Craigslist/Screencap.PNG) in Coarsegold, California, about half an hour north of Fresno.
 The bill of sale says $200 because eventually this will be in a Lemons rally.
 Getting it to my SF garage involved driving out to Fresno, picking up a 10' UHaul box truck and car trailer, and bringing it home through Gilroy.

-Tips and tricks for acquiring a Commutacar: [It *barely* fits in the back of a 10-foot UHaul truck](https://bbenchoff.github.io/images/Car/Acquiring/2.jpg).
+Tips and tricks for acquiring a Comutacar: [It *barely* fits in the back of a 10-foot UHaul truck](https://bbenchoff.github.io/images/Car/Acquiring/2.jpg).
 The easiest way to get it home is to rent a 10-foot UHaul, buy some ramps at Harbor Freight, and get three people to push it up into the truck.
 Without the batteries it only weighs ~700 pounds.
 No, you don't need a trailer, in fact a citicar does not fit on a the UHaul car trailer because the wheelbase is too narrow.

 ![Pics from acquiring the car](/images/Car/AcquiringCar.png)